 Pecos Wilderness Horseback Pack Trip

-Experience the best riding adventure America has to offer!
+Experience the best riding adventure in America!

 The Pecos Wilderness includes the southernmost extension of the Rocky Mountains and is only 100 miles north-east of Albuquerque in the Santa Fe National Forest.
 The Wilderness boasts one of the highest concentrations of peaks exceeding 12,000-13,102 feet.